albin-johansson/doxy-to-md/README.md

 ## Building

 This tool is written in Rust, which makes is super easy to build the tool locally.
-All you need the Rust toolchain.
+All you need is the Rust toolchain.

-Simply clone and unzip the repository to somewhere on your machine, and enter the following command in a shell, located in the root directory of the repository.
+Simply clone and unzip the repository to somewhere on your machine and enter the following command in a shell, opened in the root directory of the repository.

 ```shell